 (5) "Competing NAAQS Source Impacts" means total modeled concentration resulting from allowable emissions of all other sources that are within the Range of Influence of the source in question.

-(6) "FLAG " refers to the Federal Land Managers' Air Quality Related Values Work Group Phase I Report.
-See 66 Federal Register 2, January 3, 2001 at 382 to 383.
+(6) "FLAG " refers to the Federal Land Managers' Air Quality Related Values Work Group Phase I Report - REVISED.
+See 75 Federal Register 66125, October 27, 2010.

 (7) "General Background Concentration" means impacts from natural sources and unidentified sources that were not explicitly modeled.
 The Department may determine this as site-specific ambient monitoring or representative ambient monitoring from another location.